-Message from the Vice President of Student Affairs
+Message from the Vice President for Student Affairs

 Student Affairs Leadership

-- Deirdre Bradley-Turner, Director of Community Service and Service Learning
+- Deirdre Bradley-Turner, Assistant Dean of Community Engagement and Partnerships

-- Pamela Roecker, Director of Athletics and Recreation
+- Brendan McWilliams, Director of Athletics and Recreation

-- Alexa Simeone, Director of New Student Engagement and Transition
+- Alexa Simeone Trainor, Director of New Student Engagement and Transition

 Student Affairs Offices